 Cal TF “Affirmation” that identifies specifically what Cal TF affirmed

-Commission Staff Review: Cal TF Recommends that staff develop a template, in lieu of the current “disposition” memo, that succinctly and clear sets forth: 1.
+Commission Staff Review: Cal TF Recommends that staff develop a template, in lieu of the current “disposition” memo, that succinctly and clearly sets forth: 1.
 Required changes to measure so it can be used by CPUC-regulated entities (IOUs and implementers), and 2.
 Rationale for changes.
 This template could be a table with:

 Required Change